+Digital segmentation is rooted in traditional marketing practices, but in reality, it has grown into a diverse strategy applicable in a variety of ways.
 In traditional marketing, advertising companies often group consumers with similar buying patterns.
 Marketers focus on delivering the right message to each of these groups.
-In contrast, in digital marketing, no two customers are the same, and the delineation between market segments is nothing but blurred lines.
+In digital marketing, however, no two customers are the same, and the delineation between market segments is nothing but blurred lines.

 Before we talk about how online marketing redefined customer segmentation, however, let’s take a step back and discuss how traditional marketers have always grouped their consumers.

 Market segmentation is the process of dividing and grouping your target market into smaller, better-defined categories.
 It segments audiences and customers into groups that share similar traits such as demographics, location, needs, or interests.
 The value of market segmentation is that it makes it easier and more efficient to focus your marketing resources and efforts on reaching the most valuable customers to achieve your business goals.